OksanaHludneva/EmergencyAlertingSystem/README.md

 In order to be able to create the same idea you will need a Twilio platform account with account SID and authentication token that are highly recommended to hide using environment variables or .env file.

-The following functionality was developed in the App using:
+The following functionality was developed in the App:

 • Sender's registration in the system;
 • Registration process protection with a security code;